d4rkr00t/evo/README.md

 ## DONE

+- [x] Cache diagnostics
+  - [x] List of files that were used to create hash
+  - [x] Diff to show what affected cache
 - [x] Fix all issues highlighted by `--race` flag
 - [x] Stop swallowing errors at cmd execution time
 - [x] Extract evo config to a separate file to avoid cache misses for package managers